Foxlottery/foxlottery-v1/WHITE_PAPER_EN.md

 2022Q3 ICO

-Total amount issued Not yet determined
+Total amount issued: To be determined
-Supply Not yet determined
+Supply: not yet determined

 # SDGs
 A global, decentralized, trustless lottery to achieve the SDGs (Sustainable Development Goals).